eskainah/conquering-responsive-layouts/README.md

 # Nav Challenge
  1. Get all the navigation items next to one another
 2. Add a space between all the items

+# Nav -toogle
+Make the navigation layout work on both mobile and large screens.

+Mobile-first, so mobile styles first, then add the large screen styles inside the existing media query